G1ngerAle/COMP251-Tester/README.md

 (This README file is copied from comp250Test from @santoshlite)

-(The tester now is the combination of tests from the original tester and the work from my colleague @lectern and @Mona Wang)
+(The tester now is the combination of tests from the original tester and the work from my colleague @lectern and @Mona Wang and @Jackson)